 Moscow will try to retrieve U.S. drone wreckage in Black Sea after Pentagon blames Russian jet for crash

+At the same press conference at the Pentagon, Defense Secretary Lloyd Austin said that he spoke with Russian Defense Minister Sergei Shoigu, but Austin said he wouldn't provide details of their discussion.

+"The United States will continue to fly and to operate wherever international law allows, and it is incumbent upon Russia to operate its military aircraft in a safe and professional manner," Austin told reporters, repeating an earlier statement.

-"I don't know whether we'll be able to retrieve it or not but it has to be done.
-And we will certainly work on it," Russian Security Council secretary Nikolai Patrushev said in televised remarks.
+Earlier Wednesday, Russian Security Council secretary Nikolai Patrushev said in televised remarks, "I don't know whether we'll be able to retrieve it or not but it has to be done.
+And we will certainly work on it."

 "I am hoping for success, of course."